ianjohnson/jupiterace/hash-table/README.md

 does>
 ;

-100 4 2 hashtable ht shf"shcf"
+( Create a hash table with 100 entries with a key and value size of           ) ( 6 and 2 bytes respectively.
+The key size should be chosen to hold the       ) ( largest key string.
+String format in memory is compatiable with the type    ) ( word when used with count, e.g. three count type.                           ) 100 6 2 hashtable ht shf"shcf"

 ( Create some strings )
 string one one"
-string two two"
+string three three"

 ( Insert key/value )
 ht one hash-set .           ( 0 is a new entry )